 Why You Might Lose Your Financial Aid

-How do you lose financial aid?
+Why can you lose financial aid?
 There are several factors that could impact how much you get.

 • Falling grades: Your grades can affect your financial aid as well.
 While it may vary from school to school, students typically need to have a cumulative GPA of at least 2.0 and pass enough classes to complete a four-year bachelor’s degree program in six years.

-; Students who fail to maintain satisfactory academic progress are placed on financial aid suspension, meaning they are not eligible for federal financial aid.
+Students who fail to maintain satisfactory academic progress are placed on financial aid suspension, meaning they are not eligible for federal financial aid.

 • Number of credits taken: The number of credits you take can also impact the amount of financial aid you receive.
-Students usually need to be enrolled in school at least half-time — taking six to 11 credits — to be considered eligible for federal financial aid.
+Students usually need to be enrolled in school at least half-time — taking at least six credits — to be considered eligible for federal financial aid.
 However, part-time students may have their financial aid prorated based on the number of course credits they are taking.
 In other cases, full-time enrollment (12 credits or more) may be required by schools for certain forms of financial aid.

 • Misconduct: Disciplinary action from violating a school’s code of conduct or academic misconduct such as cheating may result in losing financial aid, especially institutional scholarships and grants.